Trooper quietly buried amid scrutiny over Black man’s death

 Hollingsworth died Tuesday from injuries suffered in a single-car highway crash in Monroe that came just hours after he received a letter informing him that State Police intended to fire him over his role in Greene’s death.

-State police have refused to release that letter or any details of how the highway crash occurred.
-And despite mounting pressure, the agency has repeatedly refused to release body camera footage from Greene’s arrest, citing the ongoing state and federal investigations.
+State Police have refused to release that letter or any details of how the highway crash occurred.
+And despite mounting pressure, the agency has repeatedly refused to release body-camera footage from Greene’s arrest, citing the ongoing state and federal investigations.

-On Friday, mourners packed the New Chapel Hill Baptist Church where Hollingsworth had been a member, filling its parking lots to capacity on a misty and overcast day.
+On Friday, masked mourners, many in dress-blue trooper uniforms, packed the New Chapel Hill Baptist Church where Hollingsworth had been a member, filling its parking lots to capacity on a misty and overcast day.

 The services were closed to the public despite a major police presence that included contingency plans for snipers, drones and a SWAT team to respond to any large disturbance, according to a law enforcement official familiar with the plans who spoke to The Associated Press on the condition of anonymity.

-The plans underscored the growing unrest in communities around the country where demonstrators have taken to the streets to protest racial injustice and the killing of Black people by police.
+The plans underscored the growing tension in communities around the country where demonstrators have taken to the streets to protest racial injustice and the killing of Black people by police.

 While no protests materialized around the funeral, activists planned a march to the Governor’s Mansion later Friday in Baton Rouge “for all those affected by violence or death at the hands of law enforcement officers.”